The following websites provide resources regarding state-level policies, programs, and initiatives designed to improve student attendance.

 Virginia Department of Education

 The Virginia Department of Education supplies a thorough attendance resource guide for download.
-This guide outlines the importance of attendance, risks and factors of truancy and absenteeism, a multiple tiered approach at combatting truancy and absenteeism, community approaches, as well as sample policies, forms and paperwork for schools.
+This guide outlines the importance of attendance, risks and factors of truancy and absenteeism, a multiple tiered approach at combating truancy and absenteeism, community approaches, as well as sample policies, forms and paperwork for schools.